leannbeard/leannbeard.github.io/README.md

 // Participation grade for one student, in one department, for one week — same math as
 // behavior: everyone starts at full marks (pointsPerDay × daysPerWeek); a day only gets
-// docked if that student was actually flagged as a non-contributor on a report that date.
+// docked if that student was flagged as a non-contributor on a report the Director has
+// actually reviewed (Verified or Graded) — a report still sitting as "Submitted" has zero
+// effect on anyone's score yet, same principle as Production Notes needing approval first.
 // Days with no report at all simply aren't touched, same as days with no logged infraction. function participationScoreForStudent(crewId, deptKey, weekStart){
   const cfg = state.participationConfig || { pointsPerDay:20, daysPerWeek:5 };